Markdown Syntax

 [Visit our website](https://fxfactory.com)

-FxFactory also supports links to internal pages, referred to as “Sections”.
+FxFactory also supports links to two types of internal pages: Sections and Topics.

-Sections host topics of your choice.
+Sections are created by the developer inside the product.
 You can link to a section from any Markdown text in the product.
 You can even paste a section’s content inside other Markdown content:

 Create your own Help Sections